Academic term: Primary and secondary school calendars in the US

-Although the schedules may differ by state to state, one "universal" view of the sequence of the school year may roughly follow as:

-Many schools have additional "in-service" days in which school is in session for only faculty and staff.
-These days are often used for parent–teacher conferences on student progress, especially in primary school.
-In secondary school, they are usually used as staff development days (teacher work days).
+Sprinkled throughout the year, many schools have "in-service" days which are days off for the students and where faculty and staff receive staff development or training.
+Additionally, there may be days set aside for parent–teacher conferences on student progress, especially in primary school.
 Sometimes schools do half-day in-service days in which students are dismissed early, rather than full-day holidays.
-The days where students are dismissed early are called early-dismissal day(s).

-Unplanned vacations can extend the school year if they could have been prevented by school administrators, in theory if not in fact.
-Natural disasters and other incidents do not normally extend the school year because they could not have been prevented.
-Thus, if the school is closed for two weeks (10 instructional days) because the boiler has broken down, that will extend the school year by two weeks because proper maintenance could have prevented the problem, but snow storms and other forms of severe weather normally do not extend the school year because they cannot be prevented.
-Some regions allow for up to three to five snow days, and any additional missed days can extend the school year.
+Unplanned interruptions in schooling (such as weather events like heavy snow) can extend the school year on occasion.
+Such calendar extensions, as well as the initial cancellations, are decided by each local administration and announced to the parents in as timely manner as possible.

-Community colleges
+Community colleges in the US

 Many, but not all, community colleges originated as extensions of the primary and secondary school system.

 Some of these colleges often continue to follow the K-12 schedule.
 However, most operate under a semester based schedule.
 Washington state schools are standardized by the State Board of Community and Technical colleges and follow a quarter system.